 "This is especially true when you toss and turn on your pillow," Lernberger adds.
 "As well as making hair stretch, this action causes friction, which can result in split ends, frizz, and overall weaker hair."

-Hitting the pillow with wet hair also puts you at risk of developing itchy, acne-like bumps and other skin issues on your scalp.
-"The moist environment between the pillow and your wet hair provides an ideal environment for fungi, bacteria, and a yeast called Malessezia to thrive, so you can also increase the risk of dandruff," Lernberger warns.
+“The moist environment between the pillow and your wet hair provides an ideal environment for fungi, bacteria, and a yeast called Malassezia to thrive, so you can also increase the risk of dandruff,” warns Lernberger.
+Additionally, moisture from your hair can seep into your pillow, creating a damp surface that may harbour bacteria, dust mites, and mould, further contributing to scalp problems.

 In fact, pulling your soggy strands up into a tight bun could make matters worse.